dask/dask/docs/source/caching.rst

 Opportunistic Caching
 =====================

-EXPERIMENTAL FEATURE added to Version 0.6.2 and above - see :ref:`disclaimer<disclaimer>`.

 Dask usually removes intermediate values as quickly as possible in order to make space for more data to flow through your computation.
 However, in some cases, we may want to hold onto intermediate values, because they might be